jasperschalla/timeit/README.md

 Add the path of the release version to your .bashrc (or .zshrc) file by running `echo 'export PATH="<your_project_directory>/target/release:$PATH"' >> ~/.bashrc`.

 Now you can run `timeit --help` to see if it works and is recognized.
+The database is initiazed in the _~/Library/Application Support/timeit_ folder that is created, once the database is started.

 ## Usage